pleaseosaur/Deadwood/README.md

 already taken.
 If a button is disabled, it will be grayed out and unclickable.
 If a button is enabled, it will be colored and clickable.

+Clicking the ```Move``` or ```Take Role``` buttons will display a list of available locations or roles from which the player may choose.
+The player may then select a location or role from the list.
+If the player does not wish to move or take a role, they may simply click anywhere outside the list to cancel the action.
+(_Once a selection has been made, it cannot be undone._)

 When ```End Turn``` is the only available action remaining, select it to end the current player's turn.
 The next player will then be prompted to begin their turn.